raisely/parkes-api-test/README.md

 most test patterns, but in order to assert things about the result of a HTTP call you only need to make that call once.

-Each route will have one `it` block for asserting the return status and body of the route.
+Each route will have one `it` block for asserting the return status and body content of the route.

 If you define `block` then all the `it` blocks logically sit within the describe